Gold Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 How many gold tetras should I keep?

 A minimum of 8, with 10 or more being ideal.
 Gold tetras are on the timid side and need the security of a proper school to feel confident enough to swim in the open.
-Small groups tend to hide behind decorations and you’ll rarely see them.
+Small groups will hide behind decorations and you’ll rarely see them.

 Closing Thoughts